bodhidharma-joe/DistributedExecutionMPI/README.md

 # DistributedExecutionOpenMPI
 This is a simple distributed execution system implemented using C and MPI.

-It executes a number of pre-defined commands and writes the results to output.
+It executes a set of pre-defined functions or algorithms as requested by the input file and writes the results to output.